 How to plan which vessels will be used on a beer batch

-When entering a beer batch into Breww, you can choose which vessels (fermenters, brite tanks, barrels, etc) the batch should use.
+When entering a beer batch into Breww, you can choose which vessels (fermenters, brite tanks, etc) the batch should use.

 At any time, you can see an overview of all your batches and their vessel usage at ProductionBatch schedule.
 As you can plan your batches in advance, this is really useful for capacity planning.